Assessing Shelf Life Using Real-Time and Accelerated Stability Tests

 required that at least three lots of material be used in stability testing to capture lot-to-lot variation, an important source

-of product variability.1,2 The true degradation pattern of a certain product, assuming that it degrades via a first-order reaction, can be described
+The true degradation pattern of a certain product, assuming that it degrades via a first-order reaction, can be described

 as follows: